UT-ORNL Governor's Chair for Electrical Energy Conversion and Storage

-Thomas Zawodzinski is presently the Governor’s Chair in Electrical Energy Storage with a joint appointment at UT-Knoxville and ORNL.
+Thomas Zawodzinski is presently the UT-ORNL Governor’s Chair in Electrical Energy Storage.

-Dr. Zawodzinski is the former Team Leader for Fuel Cells in MST-11 at LANL.
+Zawodzinski is the former Team Leader for Fuel Cells in MST-11 at LANL.
 He carried out research at LANL in the area of polymer electrolyte fuel cells for 13 years.
-As Team Leader, Dr. Zawodzinski served as the technical and programmatic leader of a comprehensive fuel cell program with R&D components related to automotive, stationary and portable power applications of PEM and Direct Methanol Fuel Cells.
+As Team Leader, he served as the technical and programmatic leader of a comprehensive fuel cell program with R&D components related to automotive, stationary, and portable power applications of PEM and Direct Methanol Fuel Cells.
 He was also a member of the PNGV Technical Team on Fuel Cells.

-In addition to his fuel cell work, while at LANL, Dr. Zawodzinski initiated and led programs addressing lithium batteries, including preparation of new electrolytes, new methods for studies of transport and electrode materials; self-assembled monolayers for device preparation; sensors for chem./bio agents and biologically important compounds; artificial muscles; and electrochemical reactors as well as several other areas.
+In addition to his fuel cell work, while at LANL, he initiated and led programs addressing lithium batteries, including preparation of new electrolytes, new methods for studies of transport and electrode materials; self-assembled monolayers for device preparation; sensors for chem./bio agents and biologically important compounds; artificial muscles; and electrochemical reactors, as well as several other areas.

 - Electrolytes and composite electrodes for fuel cells